 UPDATE!
 IN AUGUST, 2017 I LAUNCHED A NEW WEBSITE DEVOTED TO CAT CAFE REVIEWS IN MY QUEST TO VISIT EVERY SINGLE ONE IN THE WORLD.
-SO FAR, I'VE BEEN TO 101 OUT OF APPROXIMATELY 260.
+SO FAR, I'VE BEEN TO 196 IN 28 COUNTRIES SO FAR.
 I WOULD LOVE IT IF YOU CHECKED IT OUT AT THENEIGHBORSCAT.COM!

 Thailand was the first stop on our six month tour of the beautiful continent and we found a variety of cat cafes to satisfy our (and your) kitty loving ways.

 Cat Cuteness: 8.5

 Staff Friendliness: 7.5

 Located on a busy street and the cross section of two major metro stops (Sala Daeng & Silom), this cat cafe is super convenient to visit.

 We accidentally happened upon it as we attempted to navigate around the crowd on the elevated metro platform one day.
 Perry stopped in his tracks and announced 'Is that a cat cafe?', his voice full of skepticism as if he was seeing a mirage.

 We quickly forgot our original destination and hustled in for a closer look.
 The space is lovely, inviting and a bit minimalist, all wood and glass, with a downstairs counter for ordering and and an upstairs space to enjoy your beverage while admiring the cats.